maxaeon/EQ-bench/README.md

 # AI EQ Research Hub

 Welcome to the **AI EQ Research Hub**.
-We are committed to collaboratively developing, refining, and promoting standardized benchmarks for assessing emotional intelligence in artificial intelligence systems, anchored around the leading **SERA-X** model.
+We are committed to collaboratively developing, refining, and promoting standardized benchmarks for assessing emotional intelligence in artificial intelligence systems.
 You can find our deployed page [here](https://maxaeon.github.io/EQ-bench/).

 GitHub Discussions are enabled for open dialogue and interdisciplinary collaboration.